Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 If you prefer to use public transportation, colectivos (shared taxis) are a good option.
 You can find colectivos going towards Cenote Oxman near the ADO bus station in Valladolid.

-Be sure to specify your destination to the driver.
+Be sure to specify your destination for the driver.

 From Cancun, you will need to drive or take an ADO bus to Valladolid first, which takes about 2 hours.
 From there, follow the same directions as above.